hyperledger-archives/grid-rfcs/text/0000-location.md

 organization stored in the location’s owner field.
 Only property fields can be updated.
 They are updated by providing a complete and updated list of the properties, and overwrites the entire list of property values.
-Location_id, location_type, and owner fields are immutable.
+Location_id, location_namespace, and owner fields are immutable.

 Deletion of locations is restricted to agents acting on behalf of the organization in the location’s owner field.
 A setting will turn off deletion